tom42/agbpack/doc/HUFFMAN.md

 Assume the decoder has just decoded a symbol and encounters in the middle of the bitstream the following sequence of bits: 101

-1. The decoder starts at array index 0 with the root node, which is implicitly an internal node.
+1. The decoder starts at current array index I=0 with the root node, which is implicitly an internal node.
 Note that child0 type and child1 type are both 0, so both child nodes are internal nodes too.
-   Offset is also 0.
+   Offset Ofs is also 0.
 The decoder reads now the next bit from the bitstream.
 The bit is 1, which means that the decoder needs to move to the child1 node.

-TODO: document how to get to the next array index.
-Need to introduce a current index variable
-      e.g. CI, and maybe also an abbreviation for Offset.
+The decoder can now move to the next array index: I = I + Ofs + 1 = 0 + 0 + 1 = 1
+2. The decoder is at I=1, looking at child1 because the bit just read was 1.
+The node's value is 0x01, so child0 type and child1 type are again 0, so both are again internal nodes.
+Ofs is 1.
+   The decoder reads the next bit from the bitstream.
+The bit is 0, so the decoder will move to the child0 node.
+The decoder can now move to the next array index: I = I + Ofs + 1 = 1 + 1 + 1 = 3
+3. The decoder is at I=3, looking at child0 because the bit just read was 0.
+The node's value is 0xc1 = 0b11000001, so child0 type
+   and child1 type are both 1, so both are leaf nodes.
+Ofs is 1.
+   The decoder reads the next bit from the bitstream.
+The bit is 1, so the decoder will move to the child1 node.
+The decoder can now move to the next array index: I = I + Ofs + 1 = 3 + 1 + 1 = 5
+4. The decoder is at I=5, looking at child1 because the bit just read was 1.
+The node is a leaf node, so the node's value 0x46 is the symbol 'F'.
+We're done.